HumphreysCarter/weewx-fastapi/README.md

 ## Usage

-The API server will run automatically whenever WeeWX is running.
+The API server will run automatically whenever WeeWX is running via Uvicorn.
 FastAPI will automatically produce interactive API documentation, which by default, it is available at:

 - Swagger UI: [http://localhost:8000/docs](http://localhost:8000/docs)
 - ReDoc: [http://localhost:8000/redoc](http://localhost:8000/redoc)